babak2/EV-brokerage/README.md

 res.df <- ev_brokerage(g)

-to have the result as graph:
+To obtain the result as graph:

 res.g  <- ev_brokerage(g, as.graph=TRUE)

-use all.values=TRUE to include other calulated values in addition to EV brokerage scores: res.df  <- ev_brokerage(g, all.values=TRUE)
+Use all.values=TRUE to include other calulated values in addition to EV brokerage scores:

+res.df  <- ev_brokerage(g, all.values=TRUE)